Why uptime and performance are key to cloud security

 Unfortunately, one competitor's product recently went down for 14 hours, while another suffered from six outages in 15 days.
 Such events not only expose organisations to increased risks but can disrupt the normal flow of operations and even grind business continuity to a halt.

-Typically, such service outages find their origins in the underlying infrastructure on which a vendor’s products are built.
-Most SASE providers have opted to create and maintain their own networks of private data centres to power their solutions.
+Typically, such service outages find their origins in the underlying infrastructure on which a vendor's products are built.
+Most SASE providers have opted to create and maintain their own networks of private data centers to power their solutions.

 However, this approach essentially amounts to an attempt to match the level of service provided by public cloud companies that have dedicated entire businesses to it.